Berry van Someren

 2022

 We use the principles of reproduction, mutation and survival of the fittest to evolve beautiful images.
-Drarwing can use different brush sets to produce outputs in different styles.
+Drarwing Paint Brush can use different brush sets to produce outputs in different styles.
 The code can be found on GitHub.

 (This image might load slowly) This GIF shows how Drarwing simulates a painting process, working from large and rough shapes, iteratively adding more detail.